 It proves the existence of a unique unrestricted uncaused reality (existing through itself), which is the Creator of all else that exists.

 Readers seeking more extensive explanations of the terms and the proof can make recourse to my book New Proofs for the Existence of God: Contributions of Contemporary Physics and Philosophy (Chapters 3&4).

 A metaphysical proof always begins by showing the necessity of at least one uncaused reality in the whole of reality.
 Aristotle articulated this well about 2,400 years ago

 – and its unfailing logic has remained quite similar ever since – with some refinements in logic and terminology.

 The second premise of the proof shows that an uncaused reality (existing through itself) must be absolutely unrestricted.

-Read the full article, which also includes a response to Richard Dawkins', The God Delusion, below:
+To read the full article, which also includes a response to Richard Dawkins', The God Delusion, click on the text below:

 Fr.
 Robert J. Spitzer, S.J., Ph.D. is a Catholic Priest in the Jesuit order (Society of Jesus) and is currently the President of the Magis Center and the Spitzer Center.
 He has made many TV appearances including: Larry King Live (debating Stephen Hawking and Leonard Mlodinow), the Today Show (debating on the topic of active euthanasia), The History Channel in “God and The Universe,” a multiple part PBS series “Closer to the Truth,” and the Hugh Hewitt Show.
 Currently appearing weekly on EWTN in “Father Spitzer’s Universe“.